Combatd/Hybrid_Cloud_Foundations/README.md

 The key to identifying problems is threat modeling.
 Threat modeling is the process of thinking through how a feature or system will be attacked, and then mitigating those future attacks in the design before writing the code.
 If you’ve seen the 2002 film Minority Report, that’s kind of the function that threat modeling serves – it’s about preventing crimes before they happen.

 A solid threat model understands a feature's, or product's, attack surface.
 It then defines the most likely attacks that will occur across those interfaces.
 A threat model is only as good as the mitigations it contains to fix the problems.
 It is crucial to identifying security issues early in the process.

+### SecDL: Implement
+The next phase is implementation, which involves actually writing secure code.
+The SecDL contains a few things programmers must do to ensure that their code has the best chance of being secure.
+The process involves a mixture of standards and automated tools.

+On the standards front, a solid SecDL defines a secure coding guide, that defines what is expected and provides guidance for when developers hit a specific issue and need insight.
+Implementation tools include Static Application Security Testing, or SAST, and Dynamic Application Security Testing, or DAST, software.

+SAST is like a spell-checker for code, identifying potential vulnerabilities in the source code.
+SAST runs against a nightly build or may be integrated into your IDE.
+It may find and open new bugs in the bug management system nightly or prompt the developer to pause while coding to fix a problem in real time.

+DAST checks the application's runtime instantiation.
+It spiders through an application to find all possible interfaces and then attempts to exploit common vulnerabilities in the application.
+These tools are primarily used on web interfaces.